 The Gospel of Thomas is supposedly a collection of 114 sayings of Jesus that was discovered in 1945 at the village of Nag Hammadi in Egypt.
-Before the Nag Hammadi discovery, very little was known about the Gospel of Thomas other than three small fragments from Oxyrynchus that date to 200 A.D. and roughly a half dozen allusions from Church Fathers.
-The manuscripts discovered at Nag Hammadi dates to around 340 A.D. though the original composition of the Gospel of Thomas was definitely before that time probable sometime around 140 to 180 A.D.
+Before the Nag Hammadi discovery, very little was known about the Gospel of Thomas other than three small fragments from Oxyrynchus that date to A.D.
+200 and roughly a half dozen allusions from Church Fathers.
+The manuscripts discovered at Nag Hammadi dates to around A.D.
+340 though the original composition of the Gospel of Thomas was definitely before that time probably sometime around A.D.
+140 to 180.

 Who wrote the Gospel of Thomas?

 The Gospel of Thomas was probably written by someone in the second century who had an admiration of James (see saying 12), the brother of Jesus, who died in 62 A.D.1 It also probably was a person who group who admired the apostle Thomas and had some sort of Gnostic or Syrian Christian influence.

 How is the Gospel of Thomas different from the New Testament Gospels?

 |Jesus||A wise teacher: divine, but not necessarily human||Divine and Human (Mt.
 14:33; Mk.
 2:5-10; Lk.
 22:67-71; Jn.
 1:1, 14).|

 |Messiah||Jesus is not the Messiah predicted by the Jewish prophets (52). ||Jesus is the Messiah of the Old Testament prophets. |